 Who’s got a sweet tooth in this crowd?
 It’s ok, you don’t have to cop to it alone, I’ll raise two hands in solidarity.

-On the sweet bandwagon but looking to cut out some of that refined sugar, your new bestie should totally be dates.
-Sticky sweet and they blend up real nice for a perfect substitution for refined sugar.
+If you’re on the loving sweets bandwagon but looking to cut out some of that refined sugar, your new bestie should totally be dates.
+Sticky sweet and they blend up real nice for a perfect substitution.
 Just like in these Pumpkin Spice Blender Pancakes, just soak them in some hot water to soften and blend with the wet ingredients.

-The other magic ingredient in this [No Refined Sugar] Vegan Banana Bread is the silken tofu.
+The other magic ingredient is the silken tofu.
 While typically reserved in the past for things like smoothies, silken tofu is a great way to add more protein into your baked goods.
 Don’t fret if you can’t find silken though, soft tofu works just as well once blended up in the food processor.

 Vegan with no refined sugar, this guilt-free banana bread is the perfect quick breakfast or grab a slice for an on the go snack.
 Sweet banana flavor with a hint of fall spices baked up moist and tender.